samuelorji/sniph/README.md

 - No filters specified: default to permissive behavior

 ### Print to Console Behavior
-- If `quiet` is false, packets are printed to stdout in real-time
-- If `quiet` is true, printing is batched (better performance)
+- Packets are printed to console in a tabular format by default, but if you only want to write a report to an output folder and don't care about seeing packets in real-time, you can use the `-q` or `--quiet` flag to disable printing to console
-- Print buffer size (`-b`) controls how many bytes are buffered before flushing to stdout
+- Buffered printing controlled by (`-b` or `--buffer`)  controls how many bytes are buffered before flushing to stdout
 - Buffer size of 0 means immediate printing (no buffering)
 - Larger buffer sizes reduce the number of write calls to stdout, improving performance
 - Default buffer size is 1024 bytes